 - It is not an assessment or a time to reteach.
 The teacher does not model a skill or strategy.
 The student does most of the talking with thoughtful prompts from the teacher.

 - It is a time for individualized instruction.

 - It is a time to get to know your students as readers.

 - It is a conversation between you and your student.
 It should feel natural and casual.
-Your students should feel excited for your conference, not nervous when they meet with you!
+Your students should feel excited about your conference, not nervous when they meet with you!

-- It is a time to offer support for strategies and goals a student is practicing.
+- It is a time to offer support for strategies and goals the student is practicing.

 - It is a time to give feedback and strategies to reach goals.

 - Be prepared!
 Look back at your notes from your last conference with students before you meet with them again.
 Begin by making a connection to your last conference.
 This lets them know that your time together MATTERS!!!
 You remember what you last discussed and you're invested in checking in on them again.

 - Listen!
 I know this is a hard one when there is usually a lot going on in the background!
 But be there as a listener and help students articulate the purpose of their reading.
 Give meaningful prompts to get students thinking.